lifecycle-project/ds-upload/TROUBLESHOOTING.md

 All kinds of stuff can go wrong

 ## Install R
 You need to have R installed on your system.
 This differs per operating system.

+> **IMPORTANT:** install R where you have write access also for other files.
+Within a contained environment this is for example your network drive.

 **For Windows**
 Get R from: https://cran.r-project.org/bin/windows/base/.
 More specifically: https://cran.r-project.org/bin/windows/base/R-3.6.1-win.exe.